ekoutanov/CONTROL/references.md

 Larman, C., & Basili, V. R. (2003).
 "Iterative and Incremental Development: A Brief History", IEEE Computer, 36(6), 47-56.

 Latané, B., Williams, K., & Harkins, S. (1979).
 "Many hands make light the work: The causes and consequences of social loafing", Journal of Personality and Social Psychology, 37(6), 822-832.

+Lencioni, P. (2002).
+The Five Dysfunctions of a Team: A Leadership Fable.
+Jossey-Bass.

 Mahoney, M. S. (1990).
 "The Roots of Software Engineering", CWI Quarterly, pp. 325-334.